karuppiah7890/geektrust-problems/ride-sharing/src/geektrust/thought-process.md

 will be empty.
 We can use a pointer to string and have `nil` for no ride and have a pointer to a string (ride id) for cases when they are on a ride

+Final: As of now, we are not storing ride details or any pointer to ride details in rider and driver.
+We store ride details separately and ride details has rider id and driver id as string

 - Matching rides - give all outputs at `pkg` level?
 All drivers within 5km distance, instead of just 5, and then cap it to 5 at `main` level?
 Hmm 🤔💭🤨🧐.
 We can start with this.
 Later we can customize it if needed and cap it at `pkg` level itself